 The Magic of Delta-Updates vs. Context Collapse

-Traditional prompt engineering often uses “Monolithic Rewriting”—asking an LLM to rewrite the entire prompt.
+Traditional prompt engineering often uses “Monolithic Rewriting” — asking an LLM to rewrite the entire prompt.
 This leads to Context Collapse, where the model “forgets” specific edge cases to favor brevity.
-ACE uses Delta-Updates—narrow, incremental edits—to preserve critical safety and logic rules that would otherwise be lost.
+ACE uses Delta-Updates — narrow, incremental edits — to preserve critical safety and logic rules that would otherwise be lost.
+The Curator executes four targeted operations: adding rules for new edge cases, refining rules that were too vague, consolidating overlapping rules into generalized principles, and pruning rules made obsolete by model improvements.

 3. Governance: When is a Human Required?